double-m/multiattachment-upload/README.md

 ### How it works

-This is a demonstration of how a web form carrying some data and N files can be managed client-side and server side.
+This is a demonstration of how a web form carrying some textual data and N files can be managed client-side and server-side.

 What we want to have in the server is: